paulmayer-fullstacker/underworld-wizards/readmeSolution.md

 The solution source and test files have been judiciously commented, to provide in-line documentation.
 So, specific solution features and coding strategies will not be repeated here.

-The routes files (routes/category.js, comment-routes.js, post.js, user.js, and index.js) apply the frontend logic for the Blog Post application, using these endpoints.
-A test plan and procedure for the endpoints is given at blog_post_api_tests.http, within the root folder of this project.
+The routes files (routes/category.js, comment-routes.js, post.js, user.js, and index.js) apply the frontend logic for the Micro Blogging application, using these endpoints.
+A test plan and procedure for the endpoints is given at micro_blog_api_test.http, within the root folder of this project.
 Unless specified, each API request requires JWT authentication (application of the Bearer: <token>. within the request body).
 Most endpoints require the user to be logged in (and possibly prove ownership).
 This application employs JSON Web Token (JWT) Authentication.
-JSON Web Token (JWT) authentication is new to the author.
+JSON Web Token (JWT) authentication is new to the authors.
 So, justification/explanation is warranted here.

 ---